OpenSSE/opensse-schemes/README.md

-# Sophos
+# OpenSSE Schemes

-Sophos is a forward private Symmetric Searchable Encryption scheme, with optimal asymptotic performance.
-This repo holds a C++ implementation of this scheme.
+Implementation of SSE schemes.
+For now, the repo includes a C++ implementation of Sophos, Diana and Janus.
+Sophos has been described in *[Σoφoς – Forward Secure Searchable Encryption](https://eprint.iacr.org/2016/728.pdf)* by Bost, and Diana and Janus in *[Forward and Backward Private Searchable Encryption from Constrained Cryptographic Primitives](https://eprint.iacr.org/2017/805.pdf)* by Bost, Minaud and Ohrimenko.

 # Pre-requisites
 ## All
-Sophos' dependencies need a compiler supporting C++14 (Sophos' core codebase doesn't).
+OpenSSE's schemes implementation dependencies need a compiler supporting C++14 (although the core codebase doesn't).
 It has been successfully built and tested on Ubuntu 14 LTS using both clang 3.6 and gcc 4.9.3 and on Mac OS X.10 using clang 7.0.0

 ## Linux